 Meet the family

 Henry Hugh Arthur Hoare first met his future wife, Alda Weston when he was eight and she was twelve.
-By 1888 they were married, living in Buckinghamshire, and their only son, Henry Colt Arthur Hoare, 'Harry' was born – the happiest day of his mother’s life.
+By 1888 they were married, living in Buckinghamshire, and their only son, Henry Colt Arthur Hoare, 'Harry' was born.
 Stourhead belonged to Henry’s cousin, Sir Henry Ainslie, and his wife, Augusta.
 She loved the country but he preferred city life.
 The estate was closed up in December 1885 as spiralling costs grew impossible to manage.

 The Music Room